Turtles All the Way Down

 CLIENT: Penguin Random House

 Patricia Cornwell is the world’s #1 bestselling crime writer with more than 100 million books sold.
-I’ve had the privilege to art direct several large-scale advertising campaigns for her Scarpetta novels.
-For Red Mist, a campaign was planned to include billboards, TV spots, digital display and print ads.
+I’ve had the privilege to art direct several large-scale marketing campaigns for her Scarpetta novels.
+For Red Mist, a full 360º campaign was planned to include billboards, TV spots, digital display and print ads.

 For maximum exposure, I created a five-story tall Times Square billboard, subway and airport posters showcasing the author and her latest novel.
 Following the design of the billboard, I produced full-page newsprint ads for the New York Times and USA Today.
 Collaborating with a production company, a :30 second video was created for network television and digital display ads.